 For several decades Andrew Willis has explored the historical development of keyboard instruments and their performance practice while remaining committed to the study, performance, and teaching of the widest possible range of repertoire.
 He participates frequently in conferences, festivals, and concert series and teaches instruments ranging from harpsichord to modern piano as a Distinguished Professor at the UNC Greensboro School of Music.
 Willis holds degrees from The Curtis Institute of Music, Temple University, and Cornell University, where his principal mentors were Mieczyslaw Horszowski, Lambert Orkis, and Malcolm Bilson respectively.

 This is a free online event.
-Link will be posted on Nov 6.
+Link will be posted below on Nov 6.

 Andrew Willis, Piano